jorgegv/rage1/doc/BANKING-DESIGN.md

   index for the screen.

-- A `game_config` setting selects if the game is to be compiled in for a 48K or 128K Spectrum (e.g.  `spectrum_target` directive, with values `48/128`), and the game is compiled differently:
+- A `game_config` setting selects if the game is to be compiled in for a 48K or 128K Spectrum (`zx_target` directive, with values `48/128`), and the game is compiled differently.

+### Game build and configuration when targetting 48K mode

+- Simple linear memory map: CODE+DATA+BSS at 0x5F00-0xCFFF (28928 bytes), IV
+  table at 0xD000-0xD100 (257 bytes), stack at 0xD101-0xD1D0 (208 bytes),
+  ISR at 0xD1D1 (3 bytes), SP1 reserved data up to 0xFFFF

+- Automatic heap definition by standard CRT and library

-  - If configured for 48K mode, the `home_assets` and `banked_assets` both
+- The `home_assets` and `banked_assets` both point to the `home_dataset`,
+  which is expected to fit in the regular 48K RAM

+- Bank switching routines are not included

-    point to the `home_dataset`, which is expected to fit in the regular 48K RAM,.
-Also, a simplified BASIC loader is generated which does not load anything in the memory banks, and bank switching routines are conditionally compiled off the main program.
+- A simple BASIC loader is generated which does not load anything in the memory banks

+### Game build and configuration  when targetting 128K mode

+- A specific memory map is used (see **Memory Layout** section at the beginning of this document)

+- The heap is explicitly defined and managed at a specific section of the mentioned memory map

-  - If configured for 128K mode, `home_assets` points to the `home_dataset`
+- The `home_assets` points to the `home_dataset` and `banked_assets` points
-    and `banked_assets` points to the currently selected dataset at 0x5B00.
+  to the currently selected dataset, at fixed address 0x5B00

-    Also, the banking BASIC loader is used for loading bank data, and all memory banking routines are compiled in and used.
+- Data is stored in different datasets and memory banks, and needed memory banking routines are compiled in and used

+- A specialized BASIC loader is used for loading memory bank data

 ## References